The Best Ways to Get Rid of Fleas on Your Cat and In Your House

 How to Prevent Fleas and Ticks from Entering Your Home

 Prevention is key!
-Speaking from experience, being proactive is the best way to tackle a pest problem and prevent fleas from getting onto your cat and into your home.
+Speaking from experience, being proactive is the best way to tackle a flea problem and prevent future infestations.
 Here are the solutions I love and use for my own pets:

 Vacuum Regularly

-This is especially important in order to prevent fleas from taking over your home.
-Pay extra attention to your cat’s favorite areas such as her bed, feeding area, tower, favorite pillow, etc. But keeping the entire home clean will help to avoid infestations since, at any given time, 57% of fleas in a person’s home are in the larval stage.
-You don’t want those flea babies to hatch!
+This is especially important for flea prevention, as it helps stop fleas from taking over your home.
+Pay extra attention to your cat’s favorite areas such as her bed, feeding area, tower, favorite pillow, etc. But keeping the entire home clean will help to avoid flea infestations since, at any given time, 57% of fleas in a person’s home are in the larval stage.
+You don’t want those flea eggs to hatch!

 Finally, make sure you empty your vacuum’s canister after you’re finished.